Qwellstra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task14-A script that converts a number fomr base 10 to base 16 A script to encode and decode in rot13
 A script to add two numbers
+A script to print everything in the input